SEO Agencies Are a Tax on Ignorance

 The Alternative

-Or keep paying the ignorance tax.
-Your call.
-And before you hire someone to do yet another SEO audit, ask yourself if that's really what you need.
+Or keep paying the ignorance tax, it's your call, but before you hire someone to do yet another SEO audit, ask yourself whether you really need someone to tell you what's wrong or whether you need someone to actually fix it.

 The best SEO investment isn't an agency.
 It's someone on your team who gives a damn.